KhaledAshrafH/Students-Statistics-System/README.md

 ### Assumptions

-- The assumptions mentioned in the first requirement are also valid for this functionality.
+- The assumptions mentioned in the [first component requirements](https://github.com/KhaledAshrafH/Students-Registration-System) are also valid for this functionality.

 ## CI/CD Pipeline